 The rest of this page will cover weight loss surgery costs specific to the UNITED STATES...

 - Key Findings from the Bariatric Surgery Source 2014 Bariatric Surgery Cost Survey

 - Cost Breakdown – What does the money go towards?

-- Bariatric Surgery Insurance, Financing & Taxes
+- Bariatric Surgery Insurance, Financing & Taxes (on a separate page)

 We contacted hundreds of bariatric surgeons across the United States and learned several important points that aren't reflected in the quoted costs of bariatric surgery alone.